yhpong/Excel-Learns-to-Play-Games/README.md

 ![MazeII_progress](/Screenshots/MazeII_TrainingProgress_withvswithoutMemory.jpg)

-In the figure above we can see that when oru hero has memory, he easilyt solved the maze in about 15 cycles (750 games).
-Compared that to using the original training scheme, where he got stuck in a learnign plateau and never even finished the game.
+In the figure above we can see that when our hero has memory, he easily solves the maze in about 15 cycles (750 games).
+Compared that to using the original training scheme, where he got stuck in a learning plateau and never even finished the game.
 So it's evident that the optimization algorithm is only one component here.
 How we designed the environment is just as, or even more important.
-In the real world, that would mean better sensors, better processing power and more common sense.
+In the real world, that would mean better sensors, better processing power, cleaner data and more common sense.

 The takeaway from these experience is that reinforcement learning, or aritificial intelligence in general, is often exaggerated and misrepresented in general media.
 It is a magical thing to see some randomly intialized matricies to learn and adapt to tasks in the physical dimension, but at the same time they are not very different from linear regression: you fit a model of responses versus inputs.
 As such they fall into the same caveats, the training is as good as the training data you fed to it, and also the reward scheme that was set in the training program.
-On one hand, that we mean that for any physicla tasks, we would need sensors that are capable to actually feed the robot with good environmental variables.
-On the other hand, while some people would say AI model would not have human biases and are thus better suited for certain tasks, but are they?
+On one hand, that means for any physicla tasks, we would need sensors that are capable of feeding the robot with good environmental variables.
+On the other hand, while some people would say AI models do not have human biases and are thus better suited for certain tasks, but are they?
 In the example above, what the model learnt was clearly affected by how we rewarded its actions and also what we allowed it to see.
 So it would certainly still carries the bias that the deisnger has when he/she designed the system.

 So would you trust a Robocop to go around handing out tickets and handcuffing criminals?
 For me the answer is no. Because at the end of the day these systems are very likely controlled by whatever authority who's already in power, and that Robocop would certainly be tuned to do the job "perfectly" for the benefit of its designers.
 And history tells us that this never ends well.
 In a way, one could argue that this is not very different from the system we have today.
 Our legal and justice system is designed by those in power, and those who enforce it are encourged to do law's bidding and crush those who oppose it.
 But if one believes in free will (let's not enter the free will debate for now) and the capacity of man to act out of compassion and justice, then there are chances that our system will at some point head to a brighter state.